 To sum up, Synopsys is a leading provider of electronic design automation (EDA) software and services.
 Its products are used by designers of integrated circuits (ICs) to develop, simulate, and test the physical design of ICs before production, and then to test finished products.
 The company also provides semiconductor intellectual property (SIP), pre-designed circuits used as part of larger chips.
 Customers come from a variety of markets, but particularly the semiconductor and electronics manufacturing industries.
+(Intel is its top customer.)
 Synopsys offers time-based software licenses, where customers make yearly payments for use and support.
 It generates about half its sales outside the US.

 Sales and Marketing

 Synopsys markets its products primarily to semiconductor and electronics systems companies through direct sales efforts in the US and in select international markets.